adjtomo/seisflows/docs/manual/manual.rst

 SeisFlows requires Python 2.7, NumPy, SciPy, and Obspy.
 Forward modeling software is also a prerequisite; see :ref:`solver` for more information.

 If Python dependencies are already installed, it is not necessary to run the provided ``setup.py`` script.
-In fact, the ``setup.py`` is sometimes unreliable as described in the github issues page; if you can contribute a fix, please let us know.
+In fact, the ``setup.py`` is sometimes unreliable as described in the GitHub issues page; if you can contribute a fix, please let us know.

 Hardware Prerequisites